 - Non-Descanned Detector (NDD)

-The Benefits of Using an External or Non-Descanned Detector
+The Benefits of Using a Non-Descanned Detector

 A non-descanned (external) detector has the shortest possible light path for the emitted light, avoiding the reducing signal loss.
 It also has no pinhole and fewer optical elements in the path.
 Consequently, the NDD system used in conjunction with two-photon excitation dramatically increases the amount of emitted light collected and provides a further increase in sample depth penetration.